Approximation of Splines in Wasserstein Spaces: Introduction

 For smooth temporal interpolation of data distributions Chen and Karlsson \cite{ChKa18} studied an optimal control problem subject to the transport problem and interpolation conditions as constraints.
 Thereby, they in particular consider the transport of Gaussian distributions.
 In his thesis, Julien Clancy \cite{Cl21} compared different spline approaches in the space of probability measures.
 He investigated entropy regularization and extended the approach to the spline interpolation for unbalanced measures.

-An alternative higher order approximation approach has been presented by Karimi and Georgiou in \cite{KaGe21} They considered a regression problem for polynomial measure-valued curves and a probability law on such curves to approximate distributional snapshots.
+An alternative higher order approximation approach has been presented by Karimi and Georgiou in \cite{KaGe21}.
+They considered a regression problem for polynomial measure-valued curves and a probability law on such curves to approximate distributional snapshots.
 This approach can be viewed as a least-squares regression in Wasserstein space where a multi-marginal optimal transport formulation leads to a linear program and the Sinkhorn algorithm allows for the efficient computation in a entropy-regularized set up.
 Zhang and Noakes \cite{ZhNo19} investigated Riemannian cubic splines in the manifold of symmetric positive definite matrices using Lie algebra calculus and the Riemannian geometry on the space of Gaussian densities (the Bures-Wasserstein manifold \cite{Bu69}, \cite{FoKi16}, \cite{BhJa17}) induced by the Wasserstein distance \cite{MaMo18}.

-Moreover, Rajkovic \etal \cite{JuRaRu21} studied the spline interpolation of images where the underlying shape space reflects the metamorphosis model.
+Moreover, Rajkovi\'c \etal \cite{JuRaRu23} studied the spline interpolation of images where the underlying shape space reflects the metamorphosis model.
 The model separates in a physically intuitive way the Eulerian flow acceleration and the second material derivative of the image intensity.
 The resulting model is not Riemannian in the sense that splines are minimizers of the squared covariant derivative of the path velocity as in \cite{NoHePa89,TaVi19,Vi20}.
 In fact, the covariant derivative of the path velocity in the Riemannian metric would lead to an interwoven model of the different types of acceleration.
-A rigorous convergence analysis in terms of Mosco convergence~\cite{Mo69} of the time discrete to the time continuous metamorphosis model is presented in \cite{JuRaRu21}.
+A rigorous convergence analysis in terms of Mosco convergence~\cite{Mo69}, a stronger variant of $\Gamma$-convergence, of the time discrete to the time continuous metamorphosis model is presented in \cite{JuRaRu23}.
 This way also the existence of minimizers of the continuous spline energy is established.